Is this someone you'll want to rent from?

 Zack in Port St. Lucie, FL

 Have the landlord put it in writing how he will handle repairs.
 The day that you move into the apartment, take pictures of each room, as well as anything that isn't in perfect condition (like a small hole in the wall or a chip on an appliance).
 Make a list of these things and have the landlord sign off on them, acknowledging the condition of the apartment when you first moved in.
-Give him a copy as well.
-Try to get the pictures developed as soon as possible and keep them with this list.
+Give him a copy as well, along with copies of the photos.
 If there is ever a dispute about damages, you will have it in writing and in pictures.

 Most banks allow you to pull up and print copies of your cleared checks for a certain period of time after they clear, but later, they will charge you for copies.
 Take advantage of this by printing a copy of each rent check as soon as they clear and keep a file of them.
 If there is ever a dispute about unpaid rent, you will have your proof without having to pay the bank to print copies of your cleared checks.